simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 23-May 25 2024
+Solar Radiation Storm Forecast for May 24-May 26 2024

-              May 23  May 24  May 25
+              May 24  May 25  May 26
-S1 or greater   15%     15%     10%
+S1 or greater   15%     10%      5%

-Rationale: There is a slight chance of an S1 (Minor) solar radiation storm due to the slight risk of solar energetic particle events from mainly Regions 3679 and 3685.
+Rationale: There is a slight chance for an S1 (Minor) or greater solar radiation storm due to the potential from Region 3679 over 24-25 May.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at May 22 2024 0404 UTC.
+The largest was at May 23 2024 0216 UTC.

-Radio Blackout Forecast for May 23-May 25 2024
+Radio Blackout Forecast for May 24-May 26 2024

-              May 23        May 24        May 25
+              May 24        May 25        May 26
-R1-R2           60%           60%           55%
+R1-R2           60%           60%           40%
-R3 or greater   10%           10%           10%
+R3 or greater   10%           10%            5%

-Rationale: Solar activity is likely to remain moderate (R1-R2;
+Rationale: R1/R2 (Minor/Moderate) radio blackouts are likely on 24-25
-Minor-Moderate) 23-25 May, with a slight chance of X-class flares (R3;
-Strong) due primarily to the increasing flare potential of Region 3679 and continued flare probability of Region 3685.
+May with a slight chance of (R3/Strong) radio blackouts, due primarily to the flare potential of Region 3679.

 ```